slowernews/wisdom-tldr/README.md

 > *'Stress is caused by giving a fuck.'*

 <!--
-> *'Financial health is just as important as physical health.'*7
+> *'Financial health is just as important as physical health.'*

 nothing feels as good as having a ‘fuck you’ fund.
  -->